johnykvsky/dummygenerator/README.md

 * no static methods, only one magic method (`__call()` in generator)
 * interfaces and dependency injection for everything (all core implementations can be replaced with different ones)
 * implementations can be changed on the fly with `addDefinition()`
-* language providers removed from core (that makes it ~9.5Mb smaller)
+* language providers removed from core, that makes generator ~9.5Mb smaller
 * changed `Uuid`, it supports `v4` only, use `uuid4()`
 * removed database providers (core is only for dummy data generation)
 * removed `HmlLorem`